bbauska/TUMx-DWAPNx/README.md

   style="border: 2px solid #000000; width:40%;" />
 </p>

-In this part, we&apos;ll
+<p>In this part, we&apos;ll take a closer look onto data binding with D3 and we
-take a closer look onto data binding with D3 and we will also create a graph model that will then translate into a visualization on our site.
+will also create a graph model that will then translate into a visualization on our site.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~ 260 graph layout calculation requires a graph model (166) ~~~~~~~~~~~~~~~~~~-->
 <p align="center">